Chicago Bears vs. Detroit Lions NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Detroit Lions (0-3) take a three-game losing streak into a matchup with the Chicago Bears (1-2) on Sunday, October 3, 2021 at Soldier Field.
-Chicago is a 3-point favorite in the game.
-The over/under is 42 in this matchup.
+The Detroit Lions (0-3) are an underdog by just 2.5 points as they aim to break a three-game skid in a matchup against the Chicago Bears (1-2) on Sunday, October 3, 2021 at Soldier Field.
+A total of 42 points has been set for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.